loadsys/CakePHP-Shell-Scripts/README.md

 The script really needs a way of updating JUST the CakePHP-Shell-Scripts submodule **first** (and no other submodules that probably expect the codebase to be changing along with it), and if it detects any changes have been applied, exits and re-calls the newer version of itself.
 Seems like there is a potential for an infinite loop here if the change detection is done wrong though.

+This may all be far less of an issue when we switch to composer-based installations, since it will handle the "bootstrapping" for us.

 ## Key Scripts ##